indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 ## Settings

-The settings of your collection are a crucial part of the process since it will dictate all the configuration, information and behavior of your contract which for some cases, are permanent changes that cannot be changed once the contract is deployed. [***See the list of immutable attributes.***](#immutable-attributes)
+The settings of your collection are a crucial part of the process since it will dictate all the configuration, information, and behavior of your contract, which for some cases are permanent changes that cannot be changed once the contract is deployed. [***See the list of immutable attributes.***](#immutable-attributes)

-New collections are required to fill some basic information **(every information filled in ‘New Collection Settings’ can be edited after the collection is created)**:
+New collections are required to fill some basic information **(every information filled in "New Collection Settings" can be edited after the collection is created)**:

 ![settings.png](./assets/settings.png)